Marjory Stoneman Douglas And The River Of Grass

 From 1940-1945, Douglas performed extensive research on Florida’s Everglades.
 But you may be thinking – the Everglades is not a river.
 That’s not the way Douglas saw the Everglades.
 Douglas explains in her book “The River Of Grass” that Florida’s Everglades acts more like a river than a wetland.
 That’s where the nickname “River of Grass” comes from.
-Why did she think it was more like a river?
-Douglas considered the ecosystem that thrives on the Everglades and compared it to many ecosystems surrounding traditional rivers.
+So why did she think it was more like a river?
+It is because Douglas considered the ecosystem that thrives on the Everglades and compared it to many ecosystems surrounding traditional rivers.
 She discovered that much of the wildlife and vegetation around the Everglades are dependant on the Everglades.

 Additionally, Douglas was a passionate activist for the Everglades.
 She noticed the human development and construction in the area, and how it was destroying large portions of the River of Grass.
 These ideas directly contested those of Florida’s governor at the time and the namesake of Broward County, Napoleon Bonaparte Broward.
 Broward was deadset on draining Florida’s endless swamp.
-Thanks to Douglas’s activism, this fact was brought to public attention, and many conservation acts were established in the Everglades as a direct result.
+Now, thanks to Douglas’s activism, this fact was brought to public attention, and many conservation acts were established in the Everglades as a direct result.

 Marjory Stoneman Douglas – Defender Of The Everglades